jjmusic-online/jjmusic-online.github.io/_pages/lessons/onlinelesson-eng.md

 ---
 layout: "pages"
-title: "Online Lesson (in English)"
+title: "Online Lesson(in English)"
-permalink: /lessons/onlinelesson-neng
+permalink: /lessons/onlinelesson-eng
 ---
 <a href="/lessons">< Back to Lessons</a>